adeo/mozaic-design-system/src/pages/GetStarted/Developers/usingStaticAssets/index.md

 ## Presentation

-Garden ship with static assets like fonts, icons, logos etc..
+Mozaic ship with static assets like fonts, icons, logos etc..

 you can find fonts and icons in the following packages :